LoungeCPP/pir-8-emu/man/pir-8-as.md

     Save the current output address to be recalled anywhere else in the program assembly

-  :label load <NAME>
+  :label load <full|high|low> <NAME>

-    Substitute the output address of previously saved label called NAME in this place
+    Substitute a fragment of the output address of previously saved label called NAME in this place

     If the NAME label wasn't yet specified, output will be buffered until it's declared

-    Using this when the current instruction isn't expecting two data bytes will yield an error
+    Using this with "full" when the current instruction isn't expecting two data bytes will yield an error, and using this with "high" or "low" when the current instruction isn't expecting one data byte will yield an error.

     Having specified this with a NAME without a corresponding :label save directive will yield an error

-  :label load-offset <NAME> <OFFSET>
+  :label load-offset <full|high|low> <NAME> <OFFSET>

-    Like :label load NAME, but add (signed) OFFSET afterwards
+    Like :label load FRAGMENT NAME, but add (signed) OFFSET afterwards

     The resulting address will wrap around both sides